 How do you recycle e-waste on campus?

 What should you do when a broken keyboard or an old computer monitor in your office that needs to be dispose of?
-How about used batteries and old cables in your laboratory or workshop?
+How about used batteries and old cables in your laboratory or shop?
 Where should they go?